 There’s some humour in the book too – mainly from the secondary characters but also between Helen and Mr Darcy.
 The scene when Vincenzo accuses Mr Darcy in front of Helen of seducing his sister is classic.
 At this point Helen and Mr Darcy are pretending to be married and her reactions are priceless.

-All in all, as I said at the beginning – definitely one of my favourite books.
+All in all, as I said at the beginning – definitely one of my all time favourite books.